What is burghul bidfeen?

 To make the pilaf

-Add the ground cinnamon and caraway, 7 spice, black pepper and approx 2 tsp of salt along with the bulgur wheat
+Add the ground cinnamon and caraway, 7 spice, black pepper and approx 2 teaspoon of salt along with the bulgur wheat

 Sauté for another few minutes then add the drained can of chickpeas and enough broth to cover by 2cm (approx 3 cups)